Incest: Inbreeding

-The closer two persons are related, the higher the zygosity, and thus the more severe the biological costs of inbreeding.
-This fact likely explains why inbreeding between close relatives, such as siblings, is less common than inbreeding between cousins.
+The closer the relationship between two persons, the higher the zygosity, and thus the more severe the biological costs of inbreeding.
+This fact probably explains why inbreeding between close relatives, such as siblings, is less common than inbreeding between cousins.

 There may also be other deleterious effects besides those caused by recessive diseases.
 Thus, similar immune systems may be more vulnerable to infectious diseases (see Major histocompatibility complex and sexual selection).